 Additionally, a study of brainwave comparison via EEG showed that the meridians could be the key to unlocking chemical-free means of sedation.
 They tested the effects of acupuncture, acupressure, and Laserneedle stimulation to acupoints associated with sedation.
 (Litscher, 2004) The results reliably produced similar brainwave patterns found in someone who was under anesthesia.

 Further studies were conducted that resulted in fMRI evidence that the brain responds differently to yin and yang energy treatments, providing additional confirmation to support the energetic claims of the acupuncture system.
-These studies have been investigated, repeated and confirmed by researchers Seidentoph, 2002; Biella, 2001; Hsieh, 2001; and Wu, in 2002.
+These studies on the health benefits of acupuncture have been investigated, repeated and confirmed by researchers Seidentoph, 2002; Biella, 2001; Hsieh, 2001; and Wu, in 2002.
 The growing popularity of acupuncture may have some of its roots in the mounting body of scientific evidence for its effectiveness.